The closest ally of the built environment is its unbuilt counterpart- nature.

 3. Natural Daylighting and Ventilation

 Well-placed windows, vents, skylights, light wells, and openings facilitate the unobstructed flow of fresh air within a building.
 This harmonious exchange not only ensures superior indoor air quality but also reduces reliance on mechanical ventilation systems.
-It contributes to lower energy consumption and an enhanced connection to nature.
+It contributes to lower energy consumption and an enhanced connection to nature, which are great design strategies in architecture.
 Additionally, it also helps in illuminating indoors, significantly diminishing the need for artificial lighting during daylight hours.
-This results in energy savings and fosters a visually inviting atmosphere.
+This results in an optimized passive sustainable design energy savings feature and fosters a visually inviting atmosphere.

 Read: 4 Magnificent Advantages of Daylighting in Your Building